openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 In this exercise, you will learn how to use the BIOmass Tool for Alos (BIOTA) to calculate above-ground biomass in dry forests and savannas, as well as change maps.

-The BIOTA tool is part of the Sattelite Monitoring for Forest Management (SMFM) project by the World Bank, and it was developed by `LTS International <https://ltsi.co.uk/>`_ and the `University of Edinburgh <https://www.ed.ac.uk/geosciences>`_.
+The BIOTA tool is part of the Satellite Monitoring for Forest Management (SMFM) project by the World Bank, and it was developed by `LTS International <https://ltsi.co.uk/>`_ and the `University of Edinburgh <https://www.ed.ac.uk/geosciences>`_.
 The tool relies on the use of JAXA's `ALOS PALSAR <https://www.eorc.jaxa.jp/ALOS/en/about/palsar.htm>`_ L-band mosaics and it allows you to produce outputs of:

 -   Calibrated Gamma0 backscatter
 -   Forest cover